apache/flink/docs/dev/stream/sources.md

 The `SourceReader` exposes a pull-based consumption interface.
 A Flink task keeps calling `pollNext(ReaderOutput)` in a loop to poll records from the `SourceReader`.
 The return value of the `pollNext(ReaderOutput)` method indicates the status of the source reader.

-  - `MORE_AVAILABLE` - The SourceReader has more records available intermediately.
+  - `MORE_AVAILABLE` - The SourceReader has more records available immediately.
   - `NOTHING_AVAILABLE` - The SourceReader does not have more records available at this point, but may have more records in the future.
   - `END_OF_INPUT` - The SourceReader has exhausted all the records and reached the end of data.
 This means the SourceReader can be closed.

 In the interest of performance, a `ReaderOutput` is provided to the `pollNext(ReaderOutput)` method, so a `SourceReader` can emit multiple records in a single call of pollNext() if it has to.
 For example, sometimes the external system works at the granularity of blocks.
 A block may contain multiple records but the source can only checkpoint at the block boundaries.
-In this case the `SourceReader` can emit one block at a time to the `ReaderOutput`.
+In this case the `SourceReader` can emit all the records in one block at a time to the `ReaderOutput`.
-**However, the `SourceReader` implementation should avoid emitting multiple records in a single `pollNext(ReaderOutput)` invocation unless necessary.**
+**However, the `SourceReader` implementation should avoid emitting multiple records in a single `pollNext(ReaderOutput)` invocation unless necessary.** This is because the task thread that is polling from the `SourceReader` works in an event-loop and cannot block.

 All the state of a `SourceReader` should be maintained inside the `SourceSplit`s which are returned at the `snapshotState()` invocation.
 Doing this allows the `SourceSplit`s to be reassigned to other `SourceReaders` when needed.

 A `SourceReaderContext` is provided to the `Source` upon a `SourceReader` creation.
 It is expected that the `Source` will pass the context to the `SourceReader` instance.
-The `SourceReader` can send `SourceEvent` to its `SplitEnumerator`.
-A typical design pattern for the `Source` is letting the `SourceReader`s report their local information to the `SplitEnumerator` who has a global view to make decisions.
+The `SourceReader` can send `SourceEvent` to its `SplitEnumerator` through the `SourceReaderContext`.
+A typical design pattern of the `Source` is letting the `SourceReader`s report their local information to the `SplitEnumerator` who has a global view to make decisions.

 The `SourceReader` API is a low level API that allows users to deal with the splits manually and have their own threading model to fetch and handover the records.
-To facilitate the `SourceReader` implementation, Flink has provided a [SourceReaderBase](https://github.com/apache/flink/blob/master/flink-connectors/flink-connector-base/src/main/java/org/apache/flink/connector/base/source/reader/SourceReaderBase.java) class which significantly reduce the amount the work needed to write a `SourceReader`.
+To facilitate the `SourceReader` implementation, Flink has provided a [SourceReaderBase](https://github.com/apache/flink/blob/master/flink-connectors/flink-connector-base/src/main/java/org/apache/flink/connector/base/source/reader/SourceReaderBase.java) class which significantly reduces the amount the work needed to write a `SourceReader`.
-**It is highly recommended for the connector developers to take advantage of the `SourceReaderBase` instead of writing the `SourceReader`s by themselves from scratch**.
+**It is highly recommended for the connector developers to take advantage of the `SourceReaderBase` instead of writing the `SourceReader`s from scratch**.
 For more details please check the [Split Reader API](#the-split-reader-api) section.

 ### Use the Source
 In order to create a `DataStream` from a `Source`, one needs to pass the `Source` to a `StreamExecutionEnvironment`.
 For example,